ResidentMario/geoplot/CONTRIBUTING.md

 This should install all necessary dependencies.
 If it fails, you will need to localize a few yourself.
 Use the packages listed in `devenv.yml` as a guide.

+Once you have the environment localized and activated, run `pip install -e .` out of the `geoplot` repository root folder, and all should be well.

 Due to the outstanding issue mentioned in the `README`, `geoplot` does not work on Windows.
 Sorry.

 ## Testing